 360 Degree Video Series: Students explore ecosystems across latitudes and through seasonal changes in this collection of 360 videos.

-The project emerged from a grassroots effort by the Organization of Biological Field Stations during the Covid-19 pandemic.
-The foundational National Science Foundation grant was led by Claudia Luke Center for Environmental Inquiry at Sonoma State University, along with Hilary Swain at Archbold Biological Station, and Kari O’Connell of the STEM Research Center at Oregon State University.
+The Virtual Field emerged from a grassroots effort by the Organization of Biological Field Stations during the Covid-19 pandemic.
+The foundational National Science Foundation grant was led by Claudia Luke at CEI along with Hilary Swain at Archbold Biological Station and Kari O’Connell of the STEM Research Center at Oregon State University.
 Please see website for more details about how to use materials or contribute content.

 Please contact us if you are interested in working on The Virtual Field - as a volunteer, faculty, student, or donor.

 Director Center for Environmental Inquiry